Canon 100D vs Pentax KP

-The Canon EOS 100D (called Canon SL1 in some regions) and the Pentax KP are two digital cameras that were officially introduced, respectively, in March 2013 and January 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Pentax KP are two digital cameras that were announced, respectively, in March 2013 and January 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 24.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 24.1 MP.

 The physical size and weight of the Canon 100D and the Pentax KP are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax KP is notably larger (25 percent) than the Canon 100D.
 Moreover, the KP is substantially heavier (73 percent) than the 100D.
 It is noteworthy in this context that the KP is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.